Volunteer: Political Affairs Programme

 Some tips for your application 🫡

 Understand the Organisation: Familiarise yourself with The Borgen Project's mission and values.
-Highlight your passion for fighting poverty and how it aligns with their goals in your application.
+Highlight your passion for addressing global poverty and how it aligns with their goals in your application.

 Write a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and detail why you want to contribute to The Borgen Project.
 Mention specific aspects of their work that resonate with you and how you can add value.